fastqe/fastqe/paper.md

 sample.50bp.fastq	mean	😀 😀 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 🚨 💩 🚨 🚨 🚨 🚨 💩 💩 💩 🚨 💩 💩 💩 💩 🚨 💩 😡 💩 💩 💩 💩 💩 😡 💩 💩 💩 💩 💩 😡 😡 💩 😡 😡 😡 😡 😡 😡 😡 😡 😿
 ```

-After the removal of low-quality sequences, for example with `fastp` or `Trimmomatic` [@trimmomatic], the remaining files can be read in with FASTQE to see the effect:
+After the removal of low-quality sequences, for example with `fastp` or `Trimmomatic` [@Bolger2014-om], the remaining files can be read in with FASTQE to see the effect:

 ```
 $ fastqe sample.50bp.filtered.fastq.gz